Raw Materials and Residuals

 Raw Materials and Residuals is an album by jazz saxophonist Julius Hemphill featuring cellist Abdul Wadud and percussionist Don Moye recorded in 1977 for the Italian Black Saint label.

 Reception

-The Allmusic review by Michael G. Nastos awarded the album 4 stars calling it "One of the great titles in the modern jazz chronology... a landmark recording in the second wave avant-garde movement of the '70s".
+The editors of AllMusic awarded the album 4 stars, and reviewer Michael G. Nastos called it "One of the great titles in the modern jazz chronology... a landmark recording in the second wave avant-garde movement of the '70s".